Did You Know?

 Our clinical staff of therapists also provides much-needed support to our patients, parents, or spouses throughout the treatment process, ensuring that the entire family unit helps facilitate patient improvement, integrating it into their everyday life.

-This under-activation or dysregulation also leads adults and children to act out on their impulses (interrupting, blurting out, etc.) without thinking of the consequences.
-In these cases, the ADHD and ADD patients do not have the neurophysiologic inhibition mechanisms functioning adequately enough to resist some of their impulses.
+This under-activation or dysregulation of the frontal lobe can leads adults and children to act out on their impulses (interrupting, blurting out, etc.) without thinking of the consequences.

 These individuals are behaving “normally” as far as their brain is concerned because their brain is not inhibiting their impulses.
 This is the only way their brain has ever worked, so they have no personal history or reference point to understand that their impulsive behavior is inappropriate.